 and thy pains sit bright on thee.

-All thy soorrows here shall shine
+All thy sorrows here shall shine

 and thy sufferings be divine;